Trump has taken few steps to disentangle from private empire

 Trump did act to close out one of the highest-profile disputes, over his now-defunct Trump University real estate school.
 After his election in November, he agreed to pay $25 million to settle two class-action suits and one by New York Attorney General Eric Schneiderman that alleged the school misled and defrauded students.
 Trump admitted no wrongdoing and has yet to pay the fine, according to court records.

-AP Business Writer Bernard Condon and Associated Press writer Jonathan Lemire in New York, and AP White House Correspondent Julie Pace contributed to this report.
+AP Business Writer Bernard Condon and Associated Press writer Jonathan Lemire in New York, AP writer Catherine Lucey in Des Moines, Iowa, and AP White House Correspondent Julie Pace contributed to this report.

 Julie Bykowicz And Chad Day, The Associated Press